 Bionic's guide to professional indemnity insurance

 Most businesses - large or small - will need some type of insurance.
-This could be building insurance or contents insurance, to protect your property or equipment from damage, or it could be a more complicated type of cover to protect you against legal action.
+This could be building insurance or contents cover, to protect your property or equipment from damage, or a more complicated type of cover to protect you against legal action.

 Indeed, if you run a business that operates in a particular trade or sector where it is possible you could be sued by clients or customers, then professional indemnity insurance is probably something you should look into.
 This guide will explain what it is and how you can get it.